zithro/qubes-doc/arch-spec-0.3.md

 The whole backup filesystem should be encrypted with user-provided passphrase.

-(^30) We would like to avoid the attack when the user's boot passphrase gets somehow recorded, e.g. using the keyboard sniffer, and then the attacker uses it to decrypt the keys_backup.gpg file, bypassing the trusted boot protection.
+(^30^) We would like to avoid the attack when the user's boot passphrase gets somehow recorded, e.g. using the keyboard sniffer, and then the attacker uses it to decrypt the keys_backup.gpg file, bypassing the trusted boot protection.

-## 8. Analysis of potential attack vectors
+## 8. Analysis of potential attack vectors (OUTDATED)

 There is no such thing as 100% secure OS, at least on x86 COTS hardware.
 The software and hardware is simply too complex to analyze for all potential errors in case of x86 platforms.
 Qubes architecture is all about